-To determine if an individual meets the definition of a Section 3 Worker or Targeted Section 3 Worker, use the Worker Certification form.
+To determine if an individual meets the definition of a Section 3 Worker or Targeted Section 3 Worker, use the Worker Certification Form (found on the City of Fargo's Section 3 webpage).

 5. Who is a Targeted Section 3 Worker?